isomerpages/enterprisesg-sac-old/_resources/1f-validation-and-verification-body-publications.md

 * [ISO/IEC 17029:2019 Conformity assessment – General principles and requirements for validation and verification bodies]
 * [ISO 14065:2020 General principles and requirements for bodies validating and verifying environmental information]
-* [ISO 14065:2013 General principles and requirements for bodies validating and verifying environmental information]
+* [ISO 14065:2013 Greenhouse Gases - Requirements for use in Accreditation or other forms of recognition]
 * [ISO 14066:2011  Green House Gases Competence requirements for Greenhouse validation teams and verfication teams]
 * [ISO 14064-3:2019 Greenhouse gases – Part 3: Specification with guidance for the validation and verification of greenhouse gas statements]
 * [ISO 14064-3:2006 Greenhouse gases – Part 3: Specification with guidance for the validation and verification of greenhouse gas assertions]